john-hawkins/texturizer/README.md

 This will produce take the [Input CSV](data/test.csv), add simple summary columns and produce the [Output CSV](data/output.csv)

-For more complicated NLP derived features see the additional options.
+For more complicated features see the additional options.